sailfishos-chum/main/GettingStarted.md

 To create your first package, perform the following steps:

 1. Click on "Create Package".
-2. On the new package page, give the package a name and click "Save Changes".<br />
+2. On the new package page, give the package a name and click "Save Changes".
-   E.g., call it `my-package`.
 3. You now need to add files to the package to allow OBS to get the source and build it.
    Create a file on your computer called `_service` with the following content:
     ```